kodey-ai/kodey-selenium-sample/README.md

     quote: div.quote > span.text
     author: div.quote > span small.author
     tags: div.quote > div.tags a.tag
-    NOTE: The output should be in the form of a list of dictionaries.
-Each dictionary should have keys as "quote", "author" and "tags" and their respective values.
+    NOTE: The output should be a list of dictionaries with keys as quote, author and tags and should be saved in a json file.

     step 4: using GithubCreateNewFile tool, Create a new file called main.py which should use the driver and scrapers/quotes_to_scrape.py to scrape the quotes details and print them.